streettraffic/streettraffic/docs/source/docindex.rst

 StreetTraffic Package
 =======================

-StreetTraffic is a Python server package that monitors the traffic flow data of your favorite routes, cities and more.
-By using the API provided by
+StreetTraffic is a Python package that crawls the traffic flow data of your favorite routes, cities by using the API provided by
 `HERE.com <https://developer.here.com/rest-apis/documentation/traffic/topics/quick-start.html>`_

-, we are able to crawl the traffic data of areas of interest, and visualize historical traffic data.
+StreetTraffic also provides a front end Web UI to visualize historical traffic data by utilizing `Vuejs <https://vuejs.org/>`_ and `Vuetify <https://vuetifyjs.com/>`_

 .. note::
     Please notice that if you download data from HERE.com, you need to comply to its